frontboat/x402-daydreams-examples/README.md

 - **Daydreams contexts** for per-session memory (request count, rolling transcript, last user message)
 - **OpenRouter LLM** for the actual support responses
 - **Agent Kit** for the HTTP surface, manifest, and x402 paywalling
+- **index.html** page for talking to your agent locally for testing

 ## Install